elena19m/cloud-courses/website/docs/common/dns/_dns_server.md

   * Zone names file: `/etc/bind/named.conf.local`.
   * Default zone file location: `/var/cache/bind/`.

-We will set up the master VM to respond to queries about our very own domain.
+We will set up the dns VM to respond to queries about our very own domain.
 Use `<your_last_name>.scgc.ro` as your very own domain name.
 In the following examples we will be using `scgc.ro` as our domain.